Br0nch1t3/plugger/README.md

 ./install.sh
 ```

-The script will create a .plugger folder inside your $HOME as well as pluggerrc file
+The script will create a .plugger folder inside your $HOME directory as well as a pluggerrc file

 Add this line to your .bashrc:
 ```